flashdens/bugdothouse/known_bugs.md

 - token refresh returns 403 forbidden
 - (possibly fixed) 'cannot have two html5 backends at the same time' after game start
 - players get logged in as guests after server reset (should simply get logged out)
-- lobby: ws events not working, work only after refresh?
 - lobby: client's nickname disappears after failed request **stockfish container**
 - no clue how to communicate